J-Rios/uTLGBotLib/README.md

 # uTLGBotLib
 Micro Telegram Bot Library is a lightweight C++ library implementation that use Telegram Bot API to create Bots.
-The library goal is to be compatible with multiples devices, from embedded microcontrollers, to servers and PCs (WIP).
+The library goal is to be compatible with multiples devices, from embedded microcontrollers, to servers and PCs.
 Inside microcontrollers world, uTLGBotLib focus on Espressif ESP32 microcontroller using ESP-IDF SDK, however, Arduino HAL support is also available.

 ## Notes